JamieWilson2000/Milestone-Project-One/README.md

 A "this month" feature which would target a different aspect of music technology each month, and finally a footer contining social links and copyright/ownership information.

+I have decided to go with a style of text where I refrain from using capitals,I personally like this style but to some I appreciate it can look un-attractive.

 Source of images used:
 Audio Interfaces :  https://www.nytimes.com/wirecutter/reviews/best-usb-audio-interface/